nuodb/nuodb-ce-operator/README.md

 ycsbDbSchema: User1

 # apiServer
-# Load balancer service URL.  hostname:port (or LB address) for nuoadmin
+# Load balancer service URL.  hostname:port (or LB address) for nuocmd
-# process to connect to.
+# and nuodocker process to connect to.
 apiServer: https://domain:8888

 # container